Saverio976/feedparser/README.md

 - where are the other module installed create the folder `saverio` and put the downloaded folder in

-- in your code : `import saverio.feedparser`
+- in your code : `import saverio.feedparser`Generating markdown in "./feedparser/feedparser.md"

+# module feedparser

 ## Contents
 - [parse](#parse)